 Find Cheap Homeowners Insurance Quotes in Your Area

-- Repair Assistance: You can get money from FEMA to pay for repairs to your home, including its structure, electrical and HVAC systems, and water and sewage.
-Note that you shouldn't expect an IHP grant to cover the full expense of bringing your house back to pre-disaster condition; the goal is simply to make your home habitable again.
+- Repair assistance: You can get money from FEMA to pay for repairs to your home, including its structure, electrical and HVAC systems, and water and sewage.
+However, you shouldn't expect an IHP grant to cover the full expense of bringing your house back to pre-disaster condition.
+The goal is simply to make your home habitable again.

 Additional requirements to qualify for an IHP grant include: